Q-1. What

 to have any chance of cutting carbon emissions in half by 2050.
 WindFuels

-will be cheaper than heavy-oil products within 5 years.
+could be cheaper than heavy-oil products within 5 years.

 Q-11.
 Why